NotMyself/getting-git/local-basics.md

 Now that we have successfully merged the _new-joke_ branch, we no longer need it.

 18. List the branches again by executing `git -P branch`.
-    - You should see both _main_ and _new-joke_ branches listed with main marked as the currently active branch.
+    - You should see both _master_ and _new-joke_ branches listed with master marked as the currently active branch.

 19. Delete the new-joke branch by executing the command `git branch -d new-joke`.